 Ask your provider or the staff at the cancer treatment center to help you find a support group for people who have been diagnosed with uterine cancer.

-Your prognosis depends on the type and stage of uterine sarcoma you have when treated.
-For cancer that has not spread, at least 2 out of every 3 people are cancer-free after five years.
+Your prognosis depends on the type and stage of uterine sarcoma you had when treated.
+For cancer that has not spread, at least 2 out of every 3 people are cancer-free after 5 years.
 The number drops once the cancer has started to spread and becomes harder to treat.

-Uterine sarcoma is often not found early.
+Uterine sarcoma is often not found early, therefore, the prognosis may be poor.
 Your provider can help you understand the outlook for your type of cancer.

 See your provider if you have any symptoms of uterine cancer.

 Because the cause is unknown, there's no way to prevent uterine sarcoma.
 If you have had radiation therapy in your pelvic area or have taken tamoxifen for breast cancer, ask your provider how often you should be checked for possible problems.

 Boggess JF, Kilgore JE, Tran A-Q. Uterine cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 85.

 Howitt BE, Nucci MR, Quade BJ.
 Uterine mesenchymal tumors.
 In: Crum CP, Nucci MR, Howitt BE, Granter SR, Parast MM, Boyd TK, eds.
 Diagnostic Gynecologic and Obstetric Pathology.
 3rd ed.
 Philadelphia, PA: Elsevier; 2018:chap 20.

 National Cancer Institute website.
 Uterine sarcoma treatment (PDQ) - health professional version.